mide42/ListOfLets/ListOfLets.md

 **Commandlet:**
-A command for the *Windows PowerShell* by Microsoft, e.g. `Remove-PrintJob` or `Stop-Process`.<br/>
+A command for the *Windows PowerShell* by Microsoft, e.g. `Remove-PrintJob` or `Stop-Process`.<br>
 Resources:
 [MSDN article *"Cmdlet Overview"*](https://msdn.microsoft.com/en-us/library/ms714395%28v=vs.85%29.aspx).

 **Dashlet:**
 Component to be added to a dashboard.
-The term is used by several vendors.<br/>
+The term is used by several vendors.<br>
 Resources:
 [Dashlets on *nagios.org*](http://exchange.nagios.org/directory/Addons/Dashlets), [Dashlets on *sugarcrm.com*](http://developer.sugarcrm.com/category/dashlets/).

 **Desklet:**
-Small programs embedded into the desktop of Linux distributions based on Ubuntu.<br/>
+Small programs embedded into the desktop of Linux distributions based on Ubuntu.<br>
 Resources:
 [Some examples](http://cinnamon-spices.linuxmint.com/desklets).

 **Droplets (AppleScript):**
-AppleScript program that has a special icon; the user can drag'n'drop a file or folder on this icon, so that the program starts processing the contents of this file.<br/>
+AppleScript program that has a special icon; the user can drag'n'drop a file or folder on this icon, so that the program starts processing the contents of this file.<br>
 Resources:
 [Short video (about 1 minute) on *youtube.com*](https://www.youtube.com/watch?v=PIaDq5ZqE1g), [example Droplet for calculation of a file's SHA1 checksum on *macworld.com*](http://hints.macworld.com/article.php?story=2010060915020592).

 **Droplets (DigitalOcean):**
-Virtual server instance in the cloud offered by company *DigitalOcean*.<br/>
+Virtual server instance in the cloud offered by company *DigitalOcean*.<br>
 Resources:
 [Tutorial on how to create a Droplet on *digitalocean.com*](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server).

 **Droplets (Cloud Foundry):**
 *"Cloud Foundry"* is a *"Platform as a Service (PaaS)"* available under an open source license.
-A droplet is *"the unit of execution"* for Cloud Foundry.<br/>
+A droplet is *"the unit of execution"* for Cloud Foundry.<br>
 Resources: [Page titled *"Deploy an Application"* in the official documentation for Cloud Foundry](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html#intro).